-Desired outcome Action Evidence to support this Evaluation Improved use of feedback to disciplinary literacy to improve learning and understanding across the full range of subjects.
+Desired outcome Desired outcome Action Evaluation Improved use of feedback to disciplinary literacy to improve learning and understanding across the full range of subjects.
 Staff training to improve disciplinary literacy across all subjects taught at BAPA.
 Score of +6 on the Sutton Trust toolkit.
 Deep Dives and work scrutiny support this is at a high level, however in order to evolve further this an area to develop further as it has a positive impact on the student journey.
 This also complements a mastery of skills curriculum model.
 Deep dives into a range of subjects during the Ofsted inspection came to the judgement of outstanding for quality of education.
 Improved literacy to close gaps and allow students to access all areas of the curriculum.
 Additional one-to-one support for literacy to improve reading.
 New reading intervention programme in place and all staff trained on it.
 Reading comprehension is +6 on the Sutton Trust toolkit.
-This is the literacy indicator that is often the lowest score on induction, and the hardest to have rapid and sustained success Literacy results as above are positive for PP students in that they are approximately in line with whole school.
-Further work needed across all students to increase those making rapid and in. sustained progress.
+This is the literacy indicator that is often the lowest score on induction, and the hardest to Literacy results as above are positive for PP students in that they are approximately in line with whole school.
+Further work needed across all students to increase those making

 Improved literacy to close gaps and allow students to access all areas of the curriculum.
 Increased reading, leading to reading for pleasure and a lifelong love of learning.
 Purchase of additional reading texts to support class reading and reading comprehension.
-Guest speakers and online careers events to improve ambition and motivation.
+Guest speakers and online careers events to improve ambition and motivation. have rapid and sustained success in.
 Reading comprehension is +6 on the Sutton Trust toolkit.
-This is the literacy indicator that is often the lowest score on induction, and the hardest to have rapid and sustained success in.
+This is the literacy indicator that is often the lowest score on induction, and the hardest to have rapid and sustained success in. rapid and sustained progress.
 Literacy results as above are positive for PP students in that they are approximately in line with whole school.
 Further work needed across all students to increase those making rapid and sustained progress.
 Increased take up of extra-curricular activities to promote positive behaviour for learning.
 Extra-curricular clubs and activities to engage young people and promote participation in school life.
 The charity Action for Sport supported students through providing sports equipment, access to local sports clubs, bringing in guest speakers and mentoring students to engage in activities outside of BAPA.
 Extending school time is +3 on the Sutton Trust toolkit.
 The Pass data that we collect on induction shows that often our students have a low perception as to their relationships with school and extracurricular activities can have an increased impact from a low starting point.
 The Ofsted inspection came to the judgement that behaviour and attitudes is outstanding at BAPA.
 Student voice has shown that the extra curricular activities are well received and will continue to develop through work from the student council.
-Increased engagement in homework to increase chances of success for those returning to mainstream school.
 Resources to support participation in homework.
 Access to personalised, online learning through Century, that students are taught how to use use.
-Homework has a rating of +5 on the Sutton Trust toolkit for having a positive impact.
-Our Pass data on induction shows that learner confidence is often very low on entry to BAPA and this is a way to improve independence and resilience. . • Improved attendance and punctuality.
+Improved attendance and punctuality.
 Funding of Breakfast and Break Clubs to allow pupils access to food and drink, with a view to reducing hunger and support readiness for learning.
 Attendance had fallen to below the national average for alternative provision in previous years.
 This is a priority area for BAPA.
 Attendance is significantly higher than the alternative provision average for the UK, despite BAPA being predominantly key stage 4 students.